A No Intro Show

 - Bad Ballet is a PBS-type show with a pretty pretentious host who explains the tale of tonight's bad ballet which is called the Swan but has nothing to do with The Black Swan.
 The Ballet begins with three ballerinas all in white leotards with Garrett Morris as the fourth in black.
 He is a black swan but not the black swan.
 Belushi then comes in as the swan wrangler who starts to cattle prod the swans into line.
 Then, for some reason, a Russian soldier arrives along with a poultry inspector.
 These two characters take on the wrangler leading to the end of the ballet.

-- We are in black and white and Aykroyd and Morris are playing two guys who try to deprogram Shelley Duvall from her time with the Moonies.
+- We are in black and white, and Aykroyd and Morris are playing two guys who try to deprogram Shelley Duvall from her time with the Moonies.
 This evolves into a pretty good zombie parody called The Night of the Moonies where the cult members take the place of the walking dead.

 - Joan Armatrading then performs Down to Zero.

 - This was followed by a slower sketch that I still liked for some reason.
 This was Aykroyd and Duvall as a married/expecting couple in the cafeteria line at Kmart.
-The two are bickering about couple things but the main bone of contention is Aykroyd's van.
+The two are bickering about couple things, but the main bone of contention is Aykroyd's van.
 She accuses him of becoming his dad, avoiding her with van task.
 He is super defensive about his van claiming that all he wants is a moveable fur house after explaining the interior of the van.
 They eventual find balance as the reality sets in that he's going to be a dad.

 - Finally, Shelley Duvall gives her good nights.

-I'm kind of surprised that I liked this episode so much because I don't think anything incited any audible laughter, but it was a very good show that I would say is a little better than average.
+I'm kind of surprised that I liked this episode so much because I don't think anything incited any audible laughter, but it was a terrific show that I would say is a little better than average.
 Now that those thoughts are out of the way, here are my favorite sketches.